Sunderland linked with loan move for Leeds United defender with Millwall also interested

 4

-Ex-Sunderland, Rotherham United and Wigan Athletic striker training with League One club
+Sunderland AFC transfer gossip: Ex-Cats, Rotherham United and Wigan Athletic man training with League One club

 -